 This is part of a chapter-by-chapter review of THE ECOLOGY OF FREEDOM: The emergence and dissolution of hierarchy by Murray Bookchin, which I’m doing in order to help myself understand it better.
 I’m interested in Bookchin’s philosophy of social ecology, which seems like a kind of socialism without government or libertarianism without corporations.

 Murray Bookchin believed that human beings first lived in what he called “organic societies”.
 They lived more or less in harmony with nature and with each other.
 They were “matricentric”—not ruled by women, but reflecting the motherly values of home and hearth.

 By the time of ancient Israel and ancient Greece, patriarchy came into its own.
 Israelite and Greek fathers had complete authority over their grown sons, including the right to banish and disinherit them for disobedience.

-Women were taught the virtues of renunication, modesty and obedience, lest they become like Eve, Pandora or Circe—were regarded as sources of temptation, and were taught the virtues of renunciation, modesty and obedience.
+Women were taught the virtues of renunication, modesty and obedience, lest they become like Eve, Pandora or Circe.
+They were regarded as sources of temptation, and were taught the virtues of renunciation, modesty and obedience.

 In ancient Egypt, Pharaoh exercised the absolute authority of a patriarch, not only over a clan but over a whole nation.
-Genesis told how Joseph, Pharaoh’s agent, collected and distributed food, and had food surpluses stored up so they would be available in hard times.
+The book of Genesis told how Joseph, Pharaoh’s agent, collected and distributed food, and had food surpluses stored up so they would be available in hard times.

 This became the typical pattern for the ancient Mediterranean and Near Eastern world.
 People became convinced they could not get along without a government to provide for them, Bookchin wrote.